Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 The access layer consists of:

-- HQ-ASW1 / HQ-ASW2 (Admin users - VLAN 10)
+- HQ-ASW1 / HQ-ASW2 → Admin users (VLAN 10)
-- HQ-SSW1 / HQ-SSW2 (Servers - VLAN 20)
+- HQ-SSW1 / HQ-SSW2 → Servers (VLAN 20)

-Each access switch is dual-homed to both core switches for redundancy.
+Each access switch is dual-homed to both core switches, providing redundancy and high availability.

-The access layer operates at Layer 2, with all routing handled by the core switches.
+The access layer operates purely at Layer 2, with all routing handled by the core layer via SVIs.

 ---

 ## VLAN Configuration

-The required VLANs were created on all access switches to match the core configuration.
+VLANs were created on all access switches to ensure consistency with the core layer.

 ```bash
 vlan 10